 Laurie has spent years scuba diving in Australia, Palau, Samoa, Hawaii, and Fiji.
 Backpacking in Yosemite, portaging metal canoes across Wisconsin rivers, ziplining in Canada, falconry in Scotland, and swimming across Lake Tahoe stoke her passion for the natural world.
 There is a way that nature speaks, and Kehler will help readers discern the language and connect to the artist behind it all.

-Laurie's first book, The Church Outside: Escaping Overwhelmed and Delighting in the Language of God is slated to be published by Harvest House Publishers in Spring '2019.
+Laurie's book, This Outside Life: Finding God in the Heart of Nature is slated to be published by Harvest House Publishers in Spring '2019.

 Laurie lives with her family in a small town by the ocean in Northern California where they explore hiking trails, scenic bike routes, and new discoveries in the woods around them.